-Looking for a recipe that is packed full of nutrients and easy to make?
-Well we’ve got you covered.
-This Vegetarian Asian Noodle dish is just the ticket.
-It can be served cold or hot and is a great way to incorporate more veggies into your diet.
+Looking for a recipe that is packed full of flavor and easy to make?
+We’ve got you covered.
+This Vegetarian Noodle dish is tangy, spicy and satisfying.
+Perfect for lunch or dinner you can whip this recipe up in a flash.

 What You’ll Need:

-4 oz. lo mein noodles or cooked spaghetti
+- 4 oz. lo mein noodles or cooked bucatini noodles

-- Cook your pasta according to the package directions.
+- Cook your pasta or lo mein noodles according to the package directions.
 Drain and set aside.

 - Julienne or thinly slice your red pepper, onion, and carrots.
 Set aside.

 - Drain off all liquid from your tofu.
 Wrap the tofu in paper towel to get out an excess moisture.
 By removing as much moisture as possible, you will be able to get a crispier, better tasting tofu.